 Here’s a question we often get at the Marine Mammal Center: how do we tell our animals apart?

 This blog is meant to help you do just that.
 Follow along for some helpful hints you can use next time you visit our flippered friends!
-The New Balance Foundation Marine Mammal Center exhibit is home to four California sea lions and four northern fur seals.
+The New Balance Foundation Marine Mammal Center exhibit is home to California sea lions and northern fur seals.

 Are you looking at a fur seal or a sea lion?
 This can be tricky because northern fur seals and California sea lions share characteristics that land them both in a category called eared seals!
 There are many ways sea lions are similar to fur seals, but where they differ will help you determine who is who.

 So what’s the major difference?
 FUR!
 The northern fur seals at the Aquarium generally have a darker color to their fur than the sea lions.
 When they are wet, fur seals look black, while the sea lions look brown.
 When dry, the fur seals lounging on the deck at the marine mammal center look more brown, and their sea lion neighbors will look a golden brown or blonde color.